HFrajacomo/Draconic-Revolution/Game Details/World_Generation.md

 ## Procedural vs Random Generation
 There is a very common misconception about what Procedural Generation actually is.
 As a programmer, it's common to think that using a simple *Random()* function a lot of times will eventually generate you a very good world in which you can play.
 That is, indeed, true if you have a lot of free time to generate stuff.
 And this is what we call 'Random Generation'.

 Now, for this generation to become *Procedural*, you need to be able to regenerate the same data everytime, given an initial condition.
 A *seed* is a common term for defining a Key value that serves as a global Randomness controller.
-You can replicate an entire world if you just happen to know it's seed.
+You can replicate an entire world if you just happen to know its seed.

 **In short, every world has a seed value**!